 One tablescaping trend with foliage is creating a living runner.
 There are two main ways of doing this.
-Firstly, for a relaxing look, forage long loose sprigs and branches of eucalyptus and ivy to trail all all along the center of the table, embracing all the natural kinks and curves.
-Dot with clippings of holly, dried seed heads and pine cones to enhance the earthy, natural feel.
+Firstly, for a relaxing look, forage long loose sprigs and branches of eucalyptus and ivy to trail all along the center of the table, embracing all the natural kinks and curves.
+Dot with clippings of holly, dried seed heads, and pine cones to enhance the earthy, natural feel.

-For a more formal approach, lay either one long, or several small, blocks of floral foam and carefully inset small sprigs of all your types of foliage, being careful to create a fairly even surround and building up to the desire height and depth.
+For a more formal approach, lay either one long, or several small, blocks of floral foam and carefully inset small sprigs of all your types of foliage, being careful to create a fairly even surround and building up to the desired height and depth.

-Gina Hardy notes that that, 'no one wants to start shuffling flowers around to see the person opposite, so remember "'the conversation will flow if you keep things low".'
+Gina Hardy notes that 'no one wants to start shuffling flowers around to see the person opposite, so remember "'the conversation will flow if you keep things low".'

 To continue this ode to nature, select hand-blown drinking glasses, natural linens or cotton napkins, and pretty, individual foliage-focused place settings.

-2. Opt for elegance
+10. Opt for elegance

 Enjoy a sophisticated moment without stripping back to minimalism.